turingschool/mod-0-curriculum/session5/index.md

 In this case, both the `Withdraw` and `Deposit` methods would change the `Balance` attribute in addition to adding to the `Transactions` array.

 <div class="try-it">
-  <h3>Breakout Rooms: Attributes vs. Methods</h3>
+  <h3>Try It: Attributes vs. Methods</h3>
-  <p>In your groups, categorize the following as either attributes of a car or methods of a car.</p>
+  <p>By yourself, categorize the following as either attributes of a car or methods of a car.</p>
   <textarea name="">
 Model, Reverse, Color, FillTank, GasTank, Beep, CurrentSpeed, StartEngine, Year, ChangeOil, LastOilChange, TireSize, Turn, Stop
   </textarea>